 How to write a blog post

 Once you have achieved the Contributor blogger level, you will be able to write a blog post by clicking on "Write a Blog Post“ in the header section of any community page.
+(Before you start writing your post, please complete the Writing and Publishing Blog Posts on SAP Community tutorial first.
+By taking this tutorial, you'll discover how to prepare and manage your blog posts on SAP Community, get tips for better blogging, and learn how to interact with readers.
+You'll also earn the Blogging Savvy badge!)

 Categories give members an additional option for sorting and searching blog posts, making it easier for them to find content that matches their specific interests.
 You will need to select a category from the dropdown menu that best fits the purpose of your blog post.
 The categories -- and the reasons for choosing one -- are as follows: